Saving money is a great first step to turning your finances around.

-I don’t know why anyone uses bank accounts that charge them outrageous fees.
-Today, there are many great alternatives including fee free bank accounts.
+I don’t know why anyone uses bank accounts that charge outrageous fees.
+Today, there are many great alternatives including fee-free bank accounts.
 You just have to take some time to look around.

-My favorite bank account is the one I personally use, Ally Bank, and they don’t charge hardly any fees at all.
-However, if you’re looking to get a better interest rate than Ally offers, check out other online banks to see what interest rates they offer.
+My favorite bank account is the one I personally use, Ally Bank.
+They don’t charge hardly any fees at all.
+However, if you’re looking to get a better interest rate than Ally offers, check out other online banks to see what’s out there.

 Open A Targeted Savings Account